rjpruitt16/ezthrottle-python/README.md

 No need to manage Lambda functions, SQS queues, DynamoDB, or complex retry logic.
 EZThrottle handles webhook fanout, distributed queuing, and multi-region orchestration for you.
 Just grab an API key and start shipping reliable API calls.

+### The End of Serverless Infrastructure

+**RIP OPS.
+Hello serverless without maintenance.**

+The era of managing serverless infrastructure is over.
+No more Lambda functions to deploy, SQS queues to configure, DynamoDB tables to provision, or CloudWatch alarms to tune.
+EZThrottle replaces your entire background job infrastructure with a single API call.
+Just code your business logic—we handle the rest.

 ## Installation

 ```bash